Bathymetry

 Synonyms include seafloor mapping, seabed mapping, seafloor imaging and seabed imaging.
-Bathymetric measurements are conducted with various methods, from depth sounding, sonar and Lidar techniques, to buoys and satellite altimetry.
+Bathymetric measurements are conducted with various methods, from depth sounding, sonar and lidar techniques, to buoys and satellite altimetry.
 Various methods have advantages and disadvantages and the specific method used depends upon the scale of the area under study, financial means, desired measurement accuracy, and additional variables.
 Despite modern computer-based research, the ocean seabed in many locations is less measured than the topography of Mars.

 Seabed topography

 Measurement

 Originally, bathymetry involved the measurement of ocean depth through depth sounding.
 Early techniques used pre-measured heavy rope or cable lowered over a ship's side.
-This technique measures the depth only a singular point at a time, and is therefore inefficient.
-It is also subject to movements of the ship and currents moving the line out of true and therefore is not accurate.
+This technique measures the depth at one point at a time, and is therefore less efficient than other methods.
+It is also subject to movements of the ship and currents moving the line out of true, and thus is also less accurate.

 The data used to make bathymetric maps today typically comes from an echosounder (sonar) mounted beneath or over the side of a boat, "pinging" a beam of sound downward at the seafloor or from remote sensing LIDAR or LADAR systems.
 The amount of time it takes for the sound or light to travel through the water, bounce off the seafloor, and return to the sounder informs the equipment of the distance to the seafloor.
 LIDAR/LADAR surveys are usually conducted by airborne systems.